Cornellio/resto/README.md

 # resto

-This is an excercise in creating a simple full stack web app for displaying restaurant menus.
+This is an excercise in creating a simple full stack web app in Python that displays restaurant menus.
 In France they're called restos.

-Voulez vous manger dine avec moi ce soir?
+*Voulez vous diner avec moi ce soir?*